buley/personal/src/content/auadhd.md

-# AUADHD: Precision in Chaos, Depth in Motion
+# Hybrid Cognition

 > *“Why fit in when you were born to stand out?”* — Dr. Suess

+> *"The mind is everything.
+What you think you become." — Buddha*

 ## **I. Core Premise: Divergence as Design**

 I am not a malfunction of the norm.

 I am a system built for speed, intensity, and pattern recognition beyond the tolerance of average minds.

 What looks like inconsistency is calibration.

 What looks like obsession is depth.

 My mind doesn’t wander — it *maps*.

 Where others see noise, I detect signal.

 Where others slow down, I *ignite*.

 ## **II.
 Strengths: The Double Engine**